PacktPublishing/Modern-Full-Stack-React-Projects/ch4/README.md

-# Full-Stack React Projects / Chapter 1
+# Full-Stack React Projects / Chapter 4

-_Preparing For Full-Stack Development_
+_Integrating a Frontend Using React and TanStack Query_

 ## Requirements